-Guardian Druid Tank Mythic+ Tips — Battle for Azeroth (BfA) 8.1
+Guardian Druid Tank Mythic+ Tips — Shadowlands 9.2.5

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Guardian Druid in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Guardian Druid in World of Warcraft — Shadowlands 9.2.5.

 The single target and multi-target rotations do not change in Mythic+ content.
 For more information about the Guardian Druid rotation, refer to the Rotation, Cooldowns, and Abilities page.

 Covenant Abilities and When to Use Them

 - Night Fae — Convoke the Spirits has a couple of unique uses; for the highest damage you should shift into Moonkin Form and cast Sunfire before casting Convoke the Spirits, which will generate huge amounts of threat, as when you shift back into Bear you will almost always have a buff of Starfall, which does massive AoE damage.
 Alternatively, you can shift out of any form before casting Convoke the Spirits if your group requires large amounts of healing and you are safe to do so.
 You may also just cast in Bear form if you are in danger of dying or looking for more of a personal survival boost.